liferay/liferay-docs/devGuide/en/chapters/04-service-builder.markdown

     EventLocalServiceUtil.addEvent(event);

-Of course, we need to create an event before we can make this call.
-This is one reason to replace or overload the `addEvent` method we added to `EventLocalServiceImpl`, which we noted as an option above.
-In addition to all of the Java classes, Service Builder also generates a `service.properties` file which we'll examine later in this chapter.
+Service Builder looks through `EventLocalServiceImpl` and automatically copies the signatures of each method into the interface.
+You can now add a new Event to the database by invoking the static `addEvent` method that Service Builder generated in the `EventLocalServiceUtil` utility class.
+In addition to all the Java classes, Service Builder also generates a `service.properties` file which will be covered later.
 Next, let's call our newly implemented local service.

 ## Calling Local Liferay Services